Afanc/growth_rate/README.md

 ## Rest

-there is bunch of other scripts that do similar things are pre-processing of the data.
+there is bunch of other scripts that do similar things or pre-process the data.
 Not super pretty obviously but oh well, that's how it is.

 - clean_core_genes.sh : removing some text from joined_core
 - extract_infos.pl : extract features (number of occurences) from list of core genes